stoneboat/stoneboat.github.io/_news/announcement_7.md

 related_posts: false
 ---

-I was excited to have my paper on black-box f-differential privacy estimators accepted at USENIX 2025!
+I was excited to have my paper on black-box f-differential privacy auditors/estimators accepted at USENIX 2025!